Brasília hip-hop: Batalha do Museu

 Created in 2012 by Mc Zen (Gerson).
-This battle in Brasilia occurs every Sunday at the Nacional Museum of Brazil.
-This battle was created because of the need for MC gatherings to bring people together and help teach Brazilian kids about the Hip Hop culture in general.
+This battle in Brasília occurs every Sunday at the Nacional Museum of Brazil.
+This battle was created because of the need for MC gatherings to bring people together and help teach Brazilian kids about the hip-hop culture in general.
 MC Zen, with the help of other rappers from the Distrito Federal (DF) region, created the Batalha do Museu (Battle of the Museum) event, held every Sunday at 4 pm, next to Brazil's National Library.

 Batalha do Neuronio

 Created in 2012 by MC Zen and Emtee, initially known as "Raciocinio RAPido!".

 Later restructured by Naui Paiva and Biro Biro Ribeiro and the name was modified to "Batalha do Neuronio".
-It started out at a location in Brasilia called "Vila Planalto", where MC Zen lives.
+It started out at a location in Brasília called "Vila Planalto", where MC Zen lives.
 Eventually, this location was altered to Taguatinga, to be specific a local park called "Taguapark".

 Usually, the general themes used in battles vary and range from everyday topics to political and philosophical discussions, for instance: soccer or films.
 Basically, topics may change a lot according to the theme proposed by the audience and what the MC raps about.

 Batalha da Escada

-Created between March and April 2015, the project is an initiative by UnB students that showed interested in the Hip Hop culture.
+Created between March and April 2015, the project is an initiative by UnB students that showed interested in the hip-hop culture.
 Gatherings in order to freestyle rhymes called upon more and more people and evolved into what is now a weekly event that attracts an audience of approximately 400 people to the arena theater, at the Darcy Ribeiro Campus in the University of Brasília.
 The collective responsible for the project, which consists of around ten people, also carries out other activities, such as: workshops, lectures at schools and events, interventions of various types and other initiatives provided by the multidisciplinary nature of the relationships between those involved.
-Battles usually take place outside the Northern Central Institute of Sciences (ICC Norte), with the promise of combining Hip Hop culture with the university's academic area.
+Battles usually take place outside the Northern Central Institute of Sciences (ICC Norte), with the promise of combining hip-hop culture with the university's academic area.

 Batalha das Gurias

-Created in 2013 by five women who participated in Rap battles at Brasília's National Museum, the collective began with the purpose of encouraging female participation in the Hip Hop culture.
+Created in 2013 by five women who participated in Rap battles at Brasília's National Museum, the collective began with the purpose of encouraging female participation in the hip-hop culture.
 Basically, the collective Batalha das Gurias (BDG) fights for women's rights in Rap music.
 At BDG events, it is common to witness complaints against gender inequality.
 Another important factor is that BDG runs several workshops in schools and is present at festivals and music related congresses.